hikmatfarhat-ndu/git/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-But it also tells us where it he conflict is
+But it also tells us where the conflict is
 ```bash
 >cat file2.txt
 first version of file2